 The Brave (and not-so-new) World of Hybrid Workplaces

 Much has already been written about the pros and cons of both fully in-person workplaces and hybrid or flexible organizations.
 It seems like the more you look at either side of the equation, the more arguments you find either in favor of or against it.
 The truth?
 In the future, it’s highly unlikely that the workforce will ever be all one way or the other.
-The ideal solution for most companies is, and will continue to be, some kind of hybrid solution that allows for both in-person and remote work.
+The ideal solution for most companies is, and will continue to be, some kind of hybrid solution that allows for both in-person and hybrid working.

-So if hybrid offices are here to stay, what does that mean for us, our companies, and the future of work?
+So if hybrid workplaces are here to stay, what does that mean for us, our companies, and the future of work?
 As a virtual or all-remote organization, Aventi Group has many years of experience with hybrid work and can speak with confidence about its complexities.
 So let’s dive in and explore those questions.